REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Conclusion

 \section{Conclusion}

-We study the ability of Large Language Models to explain and correct robot failures.
-We propose a framework \ours~which converts temporal, multi-sensory robot data into a hierarchical summary of robot experiences, then queries LLM to localize and explain the robot failures using a progressive failure explanation algorithm, and finally generates a plan for the robot to correct the failure.
-To evaluate the framework, we release a dataset of robot failed executions in both simulation and real world and show that \ours~achieves better performance as compared to several baselines and ablations.
-We encourage future work to improve the framework and explore more use cases of the robot summary.
+We propose a framework, REFLECT, which converts multisensory observations into a hierarchical summary of robot past experiences and queries LLM progressively for failure explanation.
+The generated explanation can then guide a language planner to correct the failure and complete the task.
+To evaluate the framework, we create a dataset of robot failed executions in both simulation and real world and show that \ours~achieves better performance as compared to several baselines and ablations.
+We encourage future work to extend upon the framework and explore more use cases of the robot summary.

-\acknowledgments{ We would like to thank Cheng Chi and Zhenjia Xu for their help in setting up real world experiments, and the CAIR lab members for valuable discussions and feedback.
+\acknowledgments{ We would like to thank Cheng Chi and Zhenjia Xu for their help in setting up real world experiments, and Huy Ha, Mandi Zhao, Samir Gadre, Mengda Xu, Dominik Bauer for valuable discussions and feedback.
 This work was supported in part by NSF Award \#2143601, \#2037101, and \#2132519.
 We would like to thank Google for the UR5 robot hardware.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors.}

 { \textbf{Appendix}}